shopware5/devdocs/source/developers-guide/elasticsearch/index.md

     }
 }
 ```

-The `get` function has to return a nested array which will be provided to the `Elasticsearch\Client::putSettings`](https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-update-settings.html) api.
+The `get` function has to return a nested array which will be provided to the [`Elasticsearch\Client::putSettings`](https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-update-settings.html) API.
-This `blog_analyzer` contains definitions for a new custom analyzer for ES which contains only a [`lowercase`](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-lowercase-tokenfilter.html) token filter, which means that all input data will be lowercase.
+This `blog_analyzer` contains definitions for a new custom ES analyzer, which contains only a [`lowercase`](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-lowercase-tokenfilter.html) token filter, which means that all input data will be lowercase.
-In case they have been configured at indexing time, Shopware provides a small tool to test analyzers.
+In case they were configured prior to indexing, Shopware provides a small tool to test analyzers.

 ```
 sw:es:analyze [<shopId>] [<analyzer>] [<query>]
 ```

 ```
 $ php bin/console sw:es:analyze 1 'blog_analyzer' 'Shopware AG'
 +----------+-------+-----+------------+----------+